MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) Create a streaming Dataflow job that reads continually from the Pub/Sub topic and performs the necessary aggregations using tumbling windows.`

-**Quick reason:** Create a streaming Dataflow job that reads continually from the Pub/Sub topic and performs the necessary aggregations using tumbling windows.

 <details>
 <summary>Full explanation</summary>